lambdaisland/kaocha/doc/08_plugins.md

 ## Profiling

-The profiling plugin will output a list of the slowest tests for each test type at the end of the test run.
+The profiling plugin outputs a list of the slowest tests for each test type at the end of the test run.

 ### Enabling